Redbeardjunior/RedbeardJunior/README.md

 ## I'm a Father and Developer !!
 * I’m a single parent
 * I love to code
-* I’m currently learning everything
+* 🛡️ Doing Cybersecurity stuff

 ## Socials: